glossarist/convert-glossarist.github.io/README.md

 ### Pre-requisites

-Below instructions will expect you to either use NodeJS 18 with Yarn 3+ on your host machine (“host”) or to have Docker (e.g., as Docker Desktop).
+Below instructions will expect you to either use NodeJS 18 with Yarn 3+ on your host machine
+(no-Docker approach is labeled “host” below) or to have Docker (e.g., as Docker Desktop).

 TODO: ways to invoke through Docker are a bit long,